LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/structured-content-chat-user-guide.md

 ### Product catalog

-Product catalog allows brands to showcase specific products that a brand can provide service for or sell
+Product catalog allows brands to showcase specific products that a brand can provide service for or sell.
+It is possible to show between two and ten cards within the carousel.

 ![](/img/Screen Shot 2019-01-28 at 2.12.46 PM.png)